how not to retreat

 I was thinking of offering this kind of retreat as an introduction to darkness.
 It proved a failure point test: finessing a design to the point of collapse to find its absolute minimum requirements.
 A mini-retreat simply does not meet them.

 UPDATE: I found a way to do a mini-retreat safely.
 The above dire description should just be taken as a warning against starting and ending a mini-retreat late.
 Starting and ending early is the key.

 Go to bed in total darkness early: by 20:00 at the absolute latest.
 You might sleep the whole night if you are really tired.
 But if you wake up in the middle of the night as I usually do, don’t turn the light on.
 As in a longer retreat, you can hang out, meditate, exercise, eat a bit of fruit, or take a shower.
 But stay in darkness.
 Return to bed after an hour or two and sleep.
 In the morning, uncover the windows by 10:00 (set an alarm) and have a regular day.

 A mini-retreat is not as impressive as regular ones.
-But it is safe, it feels really good, and it accustoms one to total darkness without disrupting one’s schedule.
+But it is safe, it feels really good, and it accustoms one to total darkness without disrupting one’s daily schedule.

 It is actually just a slight modification of a normal night’s rest, in which one goes to bed early, wakes up in the wee hours for a bit, then sleeps again.
 That was common until artificial light came a hundred years ago.
 We haven’t adapted to sleeping the night through.
 We have just accommodated with chronic exhaustion.